 Exercise 2: Choosing a Toolpath and Geometry

 In this exercise, you choose a toolpath and chain associated geometry.

-1. On the Mill Toolpaths contextual tab, select Contour from the 2D group.
+- 1. In the Toolpaths tab, turn off Stock Shading. - 2.
+On the Mill Toolpaths contextual tab, select Contour from the 2D group.